gaulinmp/mgaulin.com/content/pages/vita.rst

 --------------------------------------------------------------------------------
 * `Information Revelation of Decentralized Crisis Management: Evidence from Natural Experiments on Mask Mandates <https://papers.ssrn.com/abstract=3736407>`__, with Nathan Seegert, Mu-Jeung Yang, Francisco Navarro-Sanchez, 2020

+* Doing Good rather than Doing Well:What Stimulates Personal Data Sharing and Why?, with Nathan Seegert, Mu-Jeung Yang, Francisco Navarro-Sanchez, 2020

 * `What Is the Active Prevalence of COVID-19? <https://papers.ssrn.com/abstract=3734463>`__, with Mu-Jeung Yang, Nathan Seegert, Adam Looney, Brian Orleans, Andrew T. Pavia, Kristina Stratford, Matthew Samore, and Steven Alder, 2020

 * `What Drives the Effectiveness of Social Distancing in Combating COVID-19 across U.S. States? <https://papers.ssrn.com/abstract=3734452>`__, with Nathan Seegert, Mu-Jeung Yang, Adam Looney, 2020

 * `SARS-CoV-2 seroprevalence and detection fraction in Utah urban populations from a probability-based sample <https://www.medrxiv.org/content/10.1101/2020.10.26.20219907v1>`__, with Matthew Samore et al., 2020

+* Compensation Practice Network, with Xiaoxia Peng, 2020

+* Disclosure of Protected Forward Looking Statements, with Daniela De la Parra and K. Ramesh, 2020

+    * Presented at the 2020 Lone Star Conference.

-* `The Salience of Creditors' Interests and CEO Compensation <https://papers.ssrn.com/abstract=2967326>`__ with Brian Akins, Jonathan Bitting, and David De Angelis, 2019
+* `The Salience of Creditors' Interests and CEO Compensation <https://papers.ssrn.com/abstract=2967326>`__ with Brian Akins, Jonathan Bitting, and David De Angelis, 2020

     * Presented at China International Conference in Finance (2017), Lone Star Finance Conference (2017), Annual Meeting of the Financial Management Association (2017), Rice University (2017).

-* `Risk Fact or Fiction: The information content of risk factor disclosures </research/risk-fact-or-fiction-the-information-content-of-risk-factor-disclosures.html>`__, 2018
+* `Risk Fact or Fiction: The information content of risk factor disclosures </research/risk-fact-or-fiction-the-information-content-of-risk-factor-disclosures.html>`__, 2019

-    * Presented at University of British Columbia, University of Chicago, University of Utah, University of Rochester, Chapman University, UCLA, Southern Methodist University, Division of Economic and Risk Analysis (SEC).
+    * Presented at UC Boulder, University of British Columbia, University of Chicago, University of Utah, University of Rochester, Chapman University, UCLA, Southern Methodist University, Division of Economic and Risk Analysis (SEC).

-* Disclosure of Protected Forward Looking Statements, with Daniela De la Parra and K. Ramesh

-    * Presented at the 2020 Lone Star Conference.